 When you are shopping for the speakers, you will regularly find Watts, either expressed as RMS values or PEAK values.

-RMS stands for Root Mean Square and represents the amount of power a speaker can handle continuously.
+RMS stands for Root Mean Square and represents the amount of power a

-PEAK stands for the highest possible power a speaker can handle for a short time.
+PEAK stands for the highest possible power a

 Some manufacturers, like Klipsch, will publish both power values – RMS and PEAK (Klipsch RP-280F specs)